mapperoni/site/docs/architecture.md

 - Marked with `"use client"`: `Layout` (header, hero, and slot), `Search`, `TableOfContents`, `PrevNextLinks`, `DocsHeader` (anchors), `Fence` (Prism highlighting), `MobileNavigation`, and `Providers`.
 - Search UI (`src/components/Search.tsx`) lazy-loads the FlexSearch index to keep initial JS lighter and uses Algolia Autocomplete core for keyboard/focus handling.
 - Table of contents (`src/components/TableOfContents.tsx`) runs an intersection-like scroll tracker to highlight the active section.
-- Theme switching uses `next-themes` with class-based toggling to avoid layout shifts.
+- The site uses a fixed light theme with no dark mode support.

 ## Data flow
 - Content source: Markdown files with frontmatter titles; headings are slugified by a shared helper (`src/lib/slugify.mjs`), and `collectSections` (`src/lib/sections.ts`) builds the table of contents from the AST passed into `DocsLayout`.